fbpx

 • The Victorian: Located in West Bend, this adorable red Victorian house has been transformed to a local favorite.
 If you’re feeling up for it their famous Bloody Mary is huge and delicious.

-• The Lemon Tree: We still haven’t been to this downtown cafe, but it’s on our list!
-With menu items like shakshuka (one of our breakky faves!) and jumbo lump crab cake Benedict, it’s no wonder this is a popular brunch pick!
+• The Lemon Tree: With menu items like shakshuka (one of our breakky faves!) and jumbo lump crab cake Benedict, it’s no wonder this is a popular brunch pick!

-25. Explore lava fields at Newberry Volcanic National Monument
+36. Explore lava fields at Newberry National Volcanic Monument

 Bend, Oregon | Newberry Volcanic Monument